What is the Debt Coverage Ratio?

 Example of Debt Coverage Ratio Formula

 Jaymohan Company has been looking for debt financing.
-They approached near-by banks and financial institutions.
+They approached nearby banks and financial institutionsFinancial InstitutionsFinancial institutions refer to those organizations which provide business services and products related to financial or monetary transactions to their clients.
+Some of these are banks, NBFCs, investment companies, brokerage firms, insurance companies and trust corporations. .
 Jaymohan Company has found out that the debt service cost would be around $40,000 for a particular period.
 They want to know whether their net operating income is enough to cover the expenses.
-You are the accountant of Jaymohan Company and you found out that the operating income for this particular period is $500,000.
+You are the accountant of Jaymohan Company, and you found out that the operating income for this particular period is $500,000.
 Would you think that Jaymohan Company should go for debt financing after all?

-The solution lies in debt coverage service ratio calculation.
+The solution lies in debt coverage ratio calculation.

-As an accountant, you should first see the proportion between the net operating income and the debt service cost.
+An accountant should see the proportion between the net operating income and the debt service cost.

 - Formula = Net Operating Income / Debt Service Cost

 As per the ratio is concerned, Jaymohan Company has enough net operating incomeNet Operating IncomeNet Operating Income (NOI) is a measure of profitability representing the amount earned from its core operations by deducting operating expenses from operating revenue.
 It excludes non-operating costs such as loss on sale of a capital asset, interest, tax expenses. to cover the debt service cost for the period.

 However, the accountant also needs to see whether similar companies in the same industry have identical or closer results.
 Or the accountant can also check the industry’s norm to be certain that 12.5 is a good proportion.